 Her credits in acting include: theatre (Purlie; The Vagina Monologues; Origins of Life on Earth; The Unacquainted; A Memory, A Monologue, A Rant & A Prayer), in television as a writer and performer (writer, actress of the award-winning LPHI commercial “Treat You Right,” special co-host of Between the Lines), and in a feature film as “Georgia” in the award–winning independent movie Flood Streets.
 She also premiered her one woman play, Shut Up and Fly, to rave reviews in 2010.
 As a recording artist she has released her own project, No Rainbows for the Colored (2007) and has been featured on the Jena Six Project, Her Name is New Orleans, and Poet’s Collabo .
 Two upcoming CD projects, Wonder Woman and Good Morning, are the culmination of years of song writing, an eternal love for hip hop, and spoken word best served over beautiful music.

 Asia is presently working on several writing projects, including a publication with international publishing company Chin Music Press (Seattle/Japan).
 She is working to re-stage her original theater work, Shut Up & Fly.
-She is author of the book Soul Chant (2005) and Picked Locs (2016).
+She is author of the book Soul Chant (2005), Picked Locs (2016), and The Book of Mirrors: A Journal Workbook (2019).
+To purchase books, click here.